-The vast majority of European countries have amended their laws to meet their WIPO Internet Treaties and all EU member states have implemented the EC Copyright Directive adopted in 2001.
-Switzerland also committed to implement these Treaties on June 21, 2001, when it signed an agreement, which extends the coverage of the EFTA Convention to the protection of intellectual property (Chapter VII, Article 19 and Annex J to the Convention).
+Copyright Law Reform: The copyright industries continue to be concerned with the Swiss effort to implement the WIPO Internet Treaties.
+The current amendment would create a difficult legal environment for the protection of copyrighted materials.
+The vast majority of European countries have amended their laws to meet their international obligations and all EU member states have implemented the EC Copyright Directive adopted in 2001.
+Switzerland also committed to implement these Treaties on June 21, 2001, when it signed an agreement, which extends the coverage of the EFTA Convention to the protection of intellectual property (Chapter VII, Article 19 and Annex J to the Convention).1